Four-Ninez/TestMap/README.md

 # TestMap
-A map for testing some features, models, scripts (see https://github.com/Four-Ninez/Four-Nines-AngelScript-Workshop), etc
+A Sven Co-op map for testing some features, models, scripts (see https://github.com/Four-Ninez/Four-Nines-AngelScript-Workshop), etc